emericg/MobileUI/README.md

 You can see it in action in the [MobileUI demo](https://github.com/emericg/MobileUI_demo).

-> Supports Qt6 and Qt5.
-QMake and CMake.
+> Supports Qt6 with CMake and QMake.

 > Supports iOS 11+ (tested up to iOS 17.5 devices).